 What all smoothing methods have in common is making some use of (x_i, y_i) pairs with x_i near x in estimating g(x).
 Only smoothness of g can justify this.

-If g were arbitrarily rough, if g(y) were completely unrelated to g(x) for $y \neq x$, then the only sensible thing to do would be to use the data itself as our estimate, that is, use y_i as our estimate of $g(x_i)$ and not even bother to estimate g(x) for x not equal to any x_i .
-To do better than just letting the raw data be the "estimate" (doing no analysis at all), we need to use smoothness of g.
+If g were arbitrarily rough, so that g(x) is completely unrelated to g(x') for $x \neq x'$, then the only sensible estimate would be data itself, that is, use y_i as our estimate of $g(x_i)$ and don't even try to estimate g(x) for x not equal to any x_i .
+This hardly qualifies as doing statistics, since it involves no calculation at all, but without some assumptions about the behavior of the regression function g, there is no justification for anything else.
+Hence assumptions about smoothness of g.
 See Section 4.2.2 below for more on this.